sensedeep/dynamodb-onetable/README.md

 The optional params are described in [Model API Params](#model-api-params).

-The `params.add` parameter may be set a value to add to an attribute.
+The `params.add` parameter may be set a value to add to property.
-The `params.delete` parameter may be set to a hash, where the hash keys are the attribute sets to modify and the values are the items in the sets to remove.
+The `params.delete` parameter may be set to a hash, where the hash keys are the property sets to modify and the values are the items in the sets to remove.
-The `params.remove` parameter may be set to a list of attributes to remove.
+The `params.remove` parameter may be set to a list of properties to remove.
-The `params.set` parameter may be set to a hash, where the hash keys are the attributes to modify and the values are expresions.
+The `params.set` parameter may be set to a hash, where the hash keys are the properties to modify and the values are expresions.

+The propertys provided to params.add, delete, remove and set are property names (not mapped attribute names).

-If a field is specified in properties an in params.set, params.delete, params.remove or params.add, then the params.* value takes precedence.
+If a property is specified in the API `properties` first argument and the property is also set in params.set, params.delete, params.remove or params.add, then the params.* property value takes precedence.

 For example: